Acelepryn G Insecticide contains Chlorantraniliprole 0.2% and provides season-long control against armyworm, grubs, and more!

 What is the best grub preventer?

-Without a doubt, the best grub control and grub prevention is Acelepryn G Insecticide by Syngenta.
+The best grub preventer and grub control product is Acelepryn G Insecticide by Syngenta.
 It has the active ingredient Chlorantraniliprole.
 This grub killer is effective at controlling and preventing white grubs, armyworms, and many more pests.
 This will help resolve your grub problem.

 What is the best time to treat for grubs?